 Notwithstanding the high individual variation in subjective effects, the general consensus among users is that, in sufficient doses, blue lotus causes both feelings of relaxation and euphoria, not unlike a mild dose of opium.
 Some users describe it as a mix of MDMA and a sedative, wrapped in a mildly altered state of awareness resembling a waking dream.
 Gentle closed-eyed visuals may be present.
 A blue lotus high it calls.

-Sensory and emotional perception are enhanced in many users.
+Sensory and emotional perception is enhanced in many users.
 The tactile sensation may be heightened and coupled with a desire for closeness and intimacy, as well as a more profound appreciation of beauty.
 The blue lotus has been used as an aphrodisiac since ancient times, and its ability to instill a sexual desire and enhance potency and longevity in men is confirmed by many who use it now.

 There are also reports of people using blue lotus as an anxiolytic or analgesic, for treating gastrointestinal problems (like diarrhea and dyspepsia), or lowering blood sugar levels.
 Some opt for applying blue lotus oils or salves to the skin to alleviate inflammation or pain.